Nourish - A Selection of Sides and Mains for an Epic Christmas Feast

 For the pea puree

-Next put the quinoa on to cook with a little tamari, salt, dried herbs and paprika plus three cups of boiling water.
-Then let it simmer for 10-12 minutes.
+- Next put the quinoa on to cook with a little tamari, salt, dried herbs and paprika plus three cups of boiling water.
+Let it simmer for 10-12 minutes.

-About 15 minutes before the brussels and sweet potatoes/carrots are done, cut the stalk off the mushrooms and place them on a baking tray with a little olive oil and bake for 15 minutes.
+- About 15 minutes before the Brussels and sweet potatoes/carrots are done, cut the stalks off the mushrooms and place them on a baking tray with a little olive oil and bake for 15 minutes.

 Madeleine Shaw – Spinach and Cashew Nut Roast